 Space Battleship Yamato is based on Space Cruiser Yamato (1974-5), known to English-speaking audiences as Star Blazers, a twenty-six episode animated tv series that follows the journey of a spaceship built from the abandoned hulk of the real-life battleship Yamato to the planet Iscandar to save humanity from its attack by the alien Gamilas.
 Most audiences know Space Cruiser Yamato/Star Blazers through the film Space Cruiser Yamato (1977), which was edited together from episodes of the tv series and released three months after Star Wars (1977) to great success.
 A spate of other animated films followed with the theatrically released Arriverderci Yamato/Farewell, Space Battleship Yamato (1978), Be Forever Yamato (1980) and Final Yamato (1983), the tv movie Yamato: The New Voyage (1979) and a later theatrical revival with Space Battleship Yamato: Resurrection (2009).
 The animated series was also revived for two further seasons between 1978 and 1981 and subsequent to this with two further anime series Space Battleship Yamato 2199 (2012-3) and Space Battleship Yamato 2202 (2017– ).

 This live action remake of Space Battleship Yamato comes from Takashi Yamazaki, a Japanese director who has made a number of special effects driven genre dabblings before with the likes of Juvenile (2000) and Returner (2002).
-More recently, Yamazaki had a series of hits with the non-genre family films Always – Sunset on Chrome Street and subsequently went onto Stand By Me Doraemon (2014), an animated spinoff from the popular anime series; the manga adapted Parasyte Part 1 (2014) and Parasyte Part 2 (2015) about body snatching parasites; and the manga adapted fantasy Destiny: The Tale of Kamakure (2017); and the animated films Dragon Quest: Your Story (2019) and Lupin III: The First (2019).
+More recently, Yamazaki had a series of hits with the non-genre family films Always – Sunset on Chrome Street and subsequently went onto Stand By Me Doraemon (2014), an animated spinoff from the popular anime series; the manga adapted Parasyte Part 1 (2014) and Parasyte Part 2 (2015) about body snatching parasites; the manga adapted fantasy Destiny: The Tale of Kamakure (2017); and the animated films Dragon Quest: Your Story (2019) and Lupin III: The First (2019).